sinsunsan/archiref_wiki/Github-selection.md

 * **jquery-cookie**
-Allow to read and write cookie in jquery
+Allow to read and write cookies in jquery
 https://github.com/carhartl/jquery-cookie